-Basic Jung is now Jungian Keynotes, starting this semester; the format and content will remain unchanged.
-Basic Jung was introduced in Spring Semester 2017 as a series of eight lectures at the start of each new semester for both ISAP students and the public.
-Whatever the original intention, this series is not an introduction to Analytical Psychology per se.
-To emphasise this, its scope has been clarified as “In-depth explorations of key aspects of Analytical Psychology”.
-As before, the lectures will explore a different aspect each semester.
+Jungian Keynotes is a series of eight lectures at the start of each new semester for both ISAP students and the public.
+This series is not an introduction to Analytical Psychology per se but offers a short introduction followed by an in-depth exploration of a key aspect of Jungian psychology.
+The lectures will highlight a different aspect each semester.
 ISAP’s teaching program is not, and cannot be, structured as a linear progression of levels or a tidy division into topics.
 Analytical Psychology is intrinsically holistic, so learning is by a process akin to osmosis.

-All Jungian Keynotes lectures will be broadcast live on Zoom.
+All Jungian Keynotes lectures will be on-site and broadcast live on Zoom.
 You can purchase Zoom attendance below on this page.
 See our Zoom Lectures page for more details.

 Stampfenbachstr.
 115, 8006 Zürich